Central Information Commission(Aadhaar) : Order

 - The Commission directs the respondent authority to provide certified copies of circulars/orders by which pension of 55 employees was delayed referring to Aadhaar in the month of March 2017 along with names of all the pensioners whose pension was delayed, within 15 days from the date of receipt of this Order.

-- All the explanations must reach to this Commission before 23.03.2018 and the matter is posted for compliance and penalty proceeding on 23.03.2018.
+- All the explanations must reach to this Commission before 23.03.2018 and the matter is posted for compliance and penalty proceedings on 23.03.2018.

 (M. Sridhar Acharyulu)